PhyeBloodrose/Palworld-Manual/README.md

 # How to Play this Manual
 First of, when creating your world in Palworld make sure to allow for multiplayer if you decide to begin with a random starting spawn.
 If you do not get the Windswept Pass as your starting pass, click on respawn and pick the spawn location you obtained.

+A reference picture of Palpagos Isles has been made by Weilyra and have been added to this github named 'Palworld_Areas.png' where you can see all the areas that are locked behind an item of sorts.

 ## Islands and the Passes Required
 Each Pass allows access to each level restricted area in Palpagos Isles.
-As a small reference pictured added for the restricted areas.
-Except I separated the beginning islands.

 - **Windswept Pass** - Allows access to the whole Windswept Hills, including the Golden Hills.
 - **Seabreeze Pass** - Allows access to Seabreeze Archipelago.